Sergei Ivanov: Youth, education and early career

-Upon graduating in 1976, Ivanov was sent to serve for the Leningrad and Leningrad Oblast KGB Directorate, where he became a friend of Vladimir Putin, then a colleague of his.
-In 1981, he studied at the Red Banner Institute of KGB.

-In the 1980s, Ivanov served as Second Secretary at the Soviet Embassy in Helsinki, working directly under the KGB resident Felix Karasev.
+From 1981 Ivanov worked for the First Chief Directorate of the KGB, a position involving prolonged trips abroad.
+Some sources claim he worked as a secretary at the Soviet Embassy in London from 1981 until he was expelled on espionage charges in 1983; however, the British government is stated to have denied this.
+From 1985 Ivanov served as second secretary and an intelligence officer at the Soviet Embassy in Helsinki, working directly under the KGB resident Felix Karasev.

-After Finland, he was sent to Kenya as KGB resident.

-In 2015, Ivanov stated that his career in the KGB had been ruined and destroyed because of Oleg Gordievsky's defection and exfiltration on 19 July 1985 from Moscow through the northwestern part of the Soviet Union near Leningrad and then through Finland to the United Kingdom.
+After Finland, Ivanov was sent to Nairobi as KGB resident.
+In 2015 he stated that his career in the KGB had been ruined and destroyed because of Oleg Gordievsky's defection and exfiltration on 19 July 1985 from Moscow through the northwestern part of the Soviet Union near Leningrad, and then through Finland to the United Kingdom.
 Gordievsky's defection greatly embarrassed both the KGB and the Soviet Union.
 As a result, the Leningrad directorate, which was responsible for surveillance of British subjects at the time, had numerous persons purged from its service by Viktor Babunov, the head of counterintelligence, including many people close to Vladimir Putin, who also served with the Leningrad KGB at the time.